The Capital Consortium · Cick-Off Confidential · Internal Strategy · June 2026

 CONSORTIUM $250K down seed position SBA FINANCING covers the gap on a $1M business INCOME ASSET $1M business 25-30%/yr face value SBA give-and-go: $250K principal boomerangs back ~$25K/mo gross

-$100K seed into the in-house tech firm.
+$100K target into the in-house tech firm.

 $100,000